wilmixjemin8/Web/README.md

 -->  It  will  manage  automatically  the   forms,  reports,etc.

--->  it  requires  no knowledge  of   studying  CDollar,etc.
+-->  it  requires  no knowledge  of   studying  GDollar,etc.

 -->   It's   url  can  be  called like  a   webservice  in any  Program  say  JAVA,Dotnet,PHP  or  any  program,etc.